Director, Cinematographer, Editor

 Heather Cassano is a documentary filmmaker living and working in the Greater Boston Area.
 She is originally from Maryland but has been heavily influenced by her time studying cinema and photojournalism in North Carolina and Copenhagen.
 Her films are reminiscent of the direct cinema movement, adopting a patient, invested approach with her subjects.
 Heather blends this observational style with deeply personal stories, striving to tell authentic stories through her personal experiences.

-When she's not making films Heather teaches documentary production at Emerson College.
+When she's not making films Heather teaches film & video production.
 She can often be found at the dog park with her Italian Spinone named Nora.

 Sean Dolan is a cinematographer and editor based in New York City.
 He has worked on a wide variety of client-based projects, documentaries, and short-form narrative productions as a shooter, editor, producer, and director of photography.